Episode Transcript

 get their Appellate Court judges approved during the Obama administration.

-Then the Republicans said, okay, well, we're gonna do the
+Then the Republicans said, okay, well we're gonna do the

-same thing when it comes to the Supreme Court judges,
+same thing when it comes to the.

-right so, and then the Democrats went, way, you can't
+Right so, and then the Democrats went, way, you can't

 do that, right, Well, why can't they do it?